-^{} This research was supported by the National Science Foundation, the Guggenheim Foundation, and the Wharton Financial Institutions Center.
-The word "disentangling" in the title was adapted from Aït-Sahalia (2004).
+\Earlier versions of this paper were circulated under the title "Some Like it Smooth, and Some Like it Rough: Disentangling Continuous and Jump Components in Measuring, Modeling and Forecasting Asset Return Volatility."
+Our research was supported by the National Science Foundation, the Guggenheim Foundation, and the Wharton Financial Institutions Center.
 We are grateful to Olsen and Associates for generously supplying their intraday exchange rate data.
 Xin Huang provided excellent research assistance.
-We would also like to thank two anonymous referees, Neil Shephard and George Tauchen for many insightful discussions and comments, as well as seminar participants at the September 2003 NBER/NSF Time Series Conference in Chicago, the November 2003 Realized Volatility Conference in Montreal, the December 2003 Conference on Analysis of High-Frequency Financial Data and Market Microstructure at Academia Sinica, Taipei, Taiwan, the May 2004 Journal of Applied Econometrics Conference at Erasmus University, Rotterdam, the May 2004 Aarhus Econometrics Conference at Svinkløv, Denmark, the July 2004 Far Eastern Meetings of the Econometric Society in Seoul, South Korea, the September 2004 Innovations in Financial Econometrics Conference at Stern NYU, as well as Baruch College, Nuffield College, Princeton, Toronto, UCLA, and Uppsala Universities.
+We would also like to thank Federico Bandi, Michael Johannes, Neil Shephard, George Tauchen, and two anonymous referees for helpful comments, as well as seminar participants at the NBER/NSF Time Series Conference, the Montreal Realized Volatility Conference, the Academia Sinica Conference on Analysis of High-Frequency Financial Data and Market Microstructure, the Erasmus University Rotterdam Journal of Applied Econometrics Conference, the Aarhus Econometrics Conference, the Seoul Far Eastern Meetings of the Econometric Society, the Portland Annual Meeting of the Western Finance Association, the NBER Summer Institute, and the NYU Innovations in Financial Econometrics Conference, as well as Baruch College, Nuffield College, Princeton, Toronto, UCLA, Wharton, and Uppsala Universities.

-^a Department of Finance, Kellogg School of Management, Northwestern University, Evanston, IL 60208, and NBER, phone: 847-467-1285, e-mail: t-andersen@kellogg.northwestern.edu phone: 919-660-1846, e-mail: boller@econ.duke.edu
+&lt;sup>a Department of Finance, Northwestern University, Evanston, IL 60208, and NBER phone: 847-467-1285, e-mail: t-andersen@kellogg.northwestern.edu

-^b Department of Economics, Duke University, Durham, NC 27708, and NBER,
+&lt;sup>b Department of Economics, Duke University, Durham, NC 27708, and NBER phone: 919-660-1846, e-mail: boller@econ.duke.edu

-^c Department of Economics, University of Pennsylvania, Philadelphia, PA 19104, and NBER, phone: 215-898-1507, e-mail: fdiebold@sas.upenn.edu
+&lt;sup>c Department of Economics, University of Pennsylvania, Philadelphia, PA 19104, and NBER phone: 215-898-1507, e-mail: fdiebold@sas.upenn.edu